Australia Consumer Medicine Information

 on the results of these tests.

-Other medicines and VOTRIENT
+Taking other medicines and VOTRIENT

 Tell your doctor or pharmacist if you are taking any other medicines, have taken any recently, or if you start new ones.